GSA/fpki-guides/pages/fpki_cas.md

 A **_certification authority_** is an entity (system) that issues digital certificates.
 These digital certificates are based on _cryptography_, and follow the X.509 standards defined for information security.

 The Federal PKI has three certification authorities (CAs) operated by the FPKI Management Authority (FPKIMA).
-These three certificate authorities serve as the root and anchors for the other _intermediate_ and _issuing_ certificate authorities operated by US Federal agencies, State, Local, Tribal, Territorial, international and commercial partners.
+These three certification authorities serve as the root and anchors for the other _intermediate_ and _issuing_ certification authorities operated by US Federal agencies, State, Local, Tribal, Territorial, international and commercial partners.
 These three main CAs are referred to as FPKI Trust Infrastructure CAs.
 ![FPKI Trust Infrastructure]({{site.baseurl}}/img/fpki_trust_cas.png){:style="width:35%;float:right;"}

 * [Federal Common Policy Certification Authority (COMMON)](#federal-common-policy-certification-authority-common)